szhorvat/IGraphM/Development.md

 To compile IGraph/M, you will need:

  - A C++ compiler with C++11 support.
 I used GCC 4.9 and clang 3.6.
- - A recent development version of [igraph](https://github.com/igraph/igraph).
-You will need to compile it yourself. igraph 0.7.1 is not compatible.
  - The [LTemplate Mathematica package][1].
 Please download and install it.
  - git for cloning the repository.

 Then follow these steps:

  1. Clone the IGraphM repository and check out the master branch (do not use the release branch).
- 2. Edit `BuildSettings.m` and set the necessary paths to your igraph installation.
+ 2. Edit `BuildSettings.m` and set the path to your igraph installation, where necessary.
 The available options are the same as for [CreateLibrary](http://reference.wolfram.com/language/CCompilerDriver/ref/CreateLibrary.html).
  3. Append the repository's root directory (i.e. the same directory where this readme file is found) to Mathematica's `$Path`.
  4. Load the package with ``<<IGraphM` ``.
 It should automatically be compiled.
 It can also be recompiled using ``IGraphM`Developer`Recompile[]``.